Priority Areas of the

 Corporate Taxes:

-corporate tax at the rate of 35% of computed/accepted net profit.
+to pay corporate tax at the rate of 35% of computed/accepted net

-Companies that register a loss are charged the turnover tax (2% of
+profit.
+Companies that register a loss are charged the turnover

-turnover if audited accounts are submitted or 3% of turnover of
+tax (2% of turnover if audited accounts are submitted or 3% of

 Personal Income Tax:

-on personal income and it ranges from 10-35% depending on the net
+tax on personal income and it ranges from 10-35% depending on

 Payroll Tax:

-Gambia.
-This tax is in the sum of D10, 000 (Ten thousand Dalasi) and
+in The Gambia.
+This tax is in the sum of D20, 000 (Twenty thousand

-it is payable by the employer of the non-citizen not later than the
+Dalasi) and it is payable by the employer of the non-citizen not

 Tax on Contractor: